Q1. I think I’ve been sexually harassed. What should I do?

 Q8.
 Can the 21-day period be waived, shortened, or calculated to overlap with the 7-day revocation period?

 A8.
-No. The text of the new law requires that the 21-day period expire before the plaintiff’s preference can be memorialized in an agreement signed by all parties, and the minimum 7-day period does not start to run until after that agreement is executed.
+No. The text of the law requires that the 21-day period expire before the plaintiff’s preference can be memorialized in an agreement signed by all parties, and the minimum 7-day period does not start to run until after that agreement is executed.

 Q9.
-Are the new law’s provisions for memorializing a plaintiff’s preference for confidentiality intended to track federal provisions for waving age discrimination rights?
+Are the law’s provisions for memorializing a plaintiff’s preference for confidentiality intended to track federal provisions for waving age discrimination rights?

 A9.
-While both the new law and federal age discrimination laws reference 21-day consideration periods and 7-day revocation periods, the context, language and purposes of the state and federal provisions are not the same.
+While both State law and federal age discrimination laws reference 21-day consideration periods and 7-day revocation periods, the context, language and purposes of the state and federal provisions are not the same.
 Specifically, while the practice of some under the federal law is to fold waivers into standard representations and warranties provisions of settlement agreements that can be presented and executed on the spot, in a single agreement, without waiting for the 21-day consideration period to expire, the new state law requires a separate agreement to be executed after the expiration of the 21-day consideration period before the employer is authorized to include confidentiality language in a proposed resolution.

 CPLR§ 5003-b.
 Nondisclosure agreements.